-The Fear of Riding in Cars is technically known as Amaxophobia and is quite a common phobia and is often related to the fears associated with somebody else being in charge of driving the vehicle, as a form of ‘control issue‘.
+The fear of Riding in Cars is also known as Amaxophobia and is quite a common phobia and is often related to the fears associated with somebody else being in charge of driving the vehicle, as a form of ‘control issue‘.

 People who have a high desire for control often find it hard to hand over control to others, for example, allowing somebody else to be in control of driving a vehicle in which they are a passive passenger.